Home Β» Blog Β» Painting Tips Β» Understanding Complementary Colors for Beginners

 Primary complementary colors are a combination of the other two primary colors.

-It’s a little confusing I know.
-This chart may help you see it more clearly.
+It’s a little confusing, I know.
+This chart of complementary color examples may help you see it more clearly.

 Complementary color chart

-Primary complementary colors are a color that is opposite on the color wheel and made up of two other colors.
+Primary complementary colors are opposites on the color wheel and are made up of two other colors.

 Tertiary Colors